somnek/cert-check/README.md

 ## Installation

-You can install the appropriate binary from the [release page](https://github.com/somnek/cert-check/releases).
+You can download the appropriate binary from the [release page](https://github.com/somnek/cert-check/releases).

 #### Note: